 Who do you serve?

-Whetstone serves families with boys between the ages of 11-15 who are struggling with addiction, anger, apathy, depression, relationship, trauma, truancy and/or self-esteem, among a variety of other things.
-We are not staffed to treat severe addiction or mental psychosis.
-Many of the boys we serve have also been diagnosed with attention deficit, hyperactivity, oppositional defiance, and reactive attachment.
-BTW: Many of our staff have struggled with these also.
-It’s okay.
-We can help.
+Whetstone serves families with boys between the ages of 11-15 who are struggling with anger, apathy, depression, relationship, trauma, truancy and/or self-esteem, among a variety of other things.
+Many of the boys we serve have also been diagnosed with attention deficit, hyperactivity, oppositional defiance and attachment struggles.

 What is the length of a boy’s stay?